SLOW DOWN in my street

 To request your stickers, please complete the online request form and they will be posted to you.
 Instructions on how to place the stickers on the bins will be included.

-Request for bin stickers will be processed each Monday and posted to you.
+Requests for bin stickers will be processed at the end of each month and posted to you.
 You will be sent an email once the sticker has been sent.

 We recognise that this campaign does not stop speeding in local streets and that rubbish bins are not on the road for a long time.
 However, the stickers are visual reminders that reinforce the road rules and are a small part of various campaigns to discourage speeding undertaken by local councils and Transport for NSW.